DarrenTsungjenWu/Airflow/README.md

 Starting from step 4 in that, one downloads the most current version of WSL2 (For Windows System, Ubuntu is often used to run Docker on Linux.
 See step 5).

-Otaining Ubuntu and setting up your Ubuntu user account (step 5 and 6), you sucessfully access Linux version that is integrated with Windows System.
+Otaining Ubuntu and setting up your Ubuntu user account (step 5 and 6), you sucessfully access Linux version that is integrated with Windows System using Ubuntu.

 Restart PC and Docker can be run through this way.